 [Fig. 2] Even in the simplest Chinese character yī ( 一 one) we get a very good impression of how this is to be understood.
 The lower symbol in Fig. 2 shows shuǐ ( 水 water), which as a symbol itself already acts like a scale.

 These examples also show very clearly how the ends of the line or the parts of a character “communicate” with one another.
 In no case can a line begin here and lead “somewhere” in a good Chinese painting or calligraphy.
 Rather, a field of strength (qì, 气 breath, life force) must be built up between the beginning and the end of the line or the line combinations, and so the “qi” gets embedded.

-As in western art history, Chinese painters have naturally tried over the course of time to sound out the limits in all areas of painting, also using the scales or balance.
+As in western art history, Chinese painters have naturally tried over time to sound out the limits in all areas of painting, also using scales or balance.

 Zhu Da (1), perceived by his contemporaries as an eccentric, played with the idea of the scales in countless works.
 Not so clear at first glance, this example [Fig. 3] but at second glance it is very informative – if we have turned the picture upside down – how the principle of the Chinese scales works in this painting.

 Playing with the scales or balance becomes really exciting when empty space (nothing) is thrown into the scales.
 [Fig. 4] Viewed in isolation, the bird would likely tip over backward.
 The empty space and the imaginary line to the signature at the top left of the picture create a counterweight that forces the composition back into balance.